 YMCA Camp Collins

 We use this natural setting to offer a wide variety of traditional camp activities for our campers.
 Our current summer programs include Day and Resident Camps for elementary and middle school children, as well as Teen Leadership programs for high school students.
-Visit Careers for a full list of open positions.
+Visit Camp Collins Career Center for a full list of open positions.

 YMCA Camp Collins is accredited by the American Camp Association.
 The camp meets hundreds of standards for program quality, health, safety, administration and facilities.
 These guidelines are the most widely recognized standards in the camping industry.

 Each summer, two thousand children come to YMCA Camp Collins.
 Our goal is to provide these children with fun and exciting activities, while offering opportunities for new friendships, learning and personal growth during their stay.
 Camp Collins has been providing campers with a progressive, challenging and supportive environment since 1926.

 Year Round Employment

 There are no year round positions available at this time.